 18. Exclusion of Liability

-18/1 Except in the case of deliberate wrongdoing, neither SaudiNIC, the CITC, the Provider nor a Panelist shall be liable to a Party for any act or omission in connection with any Administrative Proceeding under this Procedure.
+18/1 Except in the case of deliberate wrongdoing, neither SaudiNIC, the CST, the Provider nor a Panelist shall be liable to a Party for any act or omission in connection with any Administrative Proceeding under this Procedure.

-19/1 This Procedure is subject to amendment from time to time by the CITC without prior notice, and remain obligatory for compliance by the Registrant.
+19/1 This Procedure is subject to amendment from time to time by the CST without prior notice, and remain obligatory for compliance by the Registrant.
 Amendments shall be deemed to be in-effect thirty (30) days following their publication on the Website.
 In the event that a complaint is submitted to the Provider, the version of this Procedure in-effect at the time of the complaint shall apply to the administrative proceeding commenced thereby, and until the dispute is resolved.